khadhkadh/solo-project-junior/README.md

 # MVP-starter

-Write a description of your project and the key features here.

-GOOD LUCK 😄
+To build an admin dashboard for managing products in an e-Commerce application.
+The admin should be able to view a list of existing products, update product details, and add new products to the database.